JohnGu9/react-material-components-web/README.md

 > `Material Design 3` - Early access stage

-> Some components are not no longer fully passive like before, you should keep trace the value change in the callback hook. (`Slider`)

-> `TextField` update its behavior like input in React 18.
-No onChange callback, no value change. https://react.dev/reference/react-dom/components/input
+> `TextField` update its behavior like `input` in React 18.
+No onChange callback to change "value", no "value" change. https://react.dev/reference/react-dom/components/input

 > Material Design 3 is not default import components.
 Material Design 2 would still be default for long time.
 You need to import Material Design 3 components from sub directory.
 For example `import { Button } from "rmcw/dist/components3"`

 > Font may not load properly.
 The way to work around is to import font file manually.
 Put `import "@fontsource/roboto";` in your own source file.
 This problem is caused by import side effect not working properly.